ecurry15/CF-Azuki-Dead-in-the-Water/README.md

 **Finding**: `ssh.exe backup-admin@10.1.0.189` was ran on `azuki-adminpc` to remote into `Azuki-backupsrv` at `2025-11-25T05:39:10.889728Z`

 **Thoughts**: Because I knew the Backup Server was a Linux machine, I wanted to search for SSH connections.
-I decided to query for commands ran from any machine in the network that included the IP address of the server.
+I decided to query for commands run from any machine in the network that included the IP address of the server.

 **KQL Query**:
 ```